moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

 ```

 The decorator `@mark_with_dialects_excluding("sqlite")` will do two things:

-* marks the test it decorates with the appropriate marks, so that it will be run with tests for each dialect, excluding any that are passed as arguments; in this case all dialects _excluding_ `sqlite`.
+* marks the test it decorates with the appropriate custom `pytest` marks.
+This ensures that it will be run with tests for each dialect, excluding any that are passed as arguments; in this case it will be run for all dialects _excluding_ `sqlite`.
 * parameterises the test with a string parameter `dialect`, which will be used to configure the test for that dialect.
 The test will run for each value of `dialect` possible, excluding those passed to the decorator (`sqlite` in this case).

 You should aim to exclude as _few_ dialects as possible - consider if you really need to exclude any.
 Dialects should only be excluded if the test doesn't make sense for them due to features they lack.
-The default choice should be the decorator with no arguments `@mark_with_dialects_excluding()`.
+The default choice should be the decorator with no arguments `@mark_with_dialects_excluding()`, meaning the test runs with _all_ dialects.
 If you need to exclude multiple dialects this is also possible, e.g. `@mark_with_dialects_excluding("sqlite", "spark")`.

 ```py linenums="3" hl_lines="2"
 @mark_with_dialects_excluding("sqlite")
 def test_feature_that_doesnt_work_with_sqlite(test_helpers, dialect, some_other_test_fixture):
 ```

 As well as the parameter `dialect` (which is provided by the decorator), we must also pass the helper-factory fixture `test_helpers`.
-We can additionally pass further fixtures if needed - in this case `some_other_test_fixture`.
+We can additionally pass further [fixtures](https://docs.pytest.org/en/latest/how-to/fixtures.html) if needed - in this case `some_other_test_fixture`.
 We could similarly provide an _explicit_ parameterisation to the test, in which case we would also pass these parameters - see [the pytest docs on parameterisation](https://doc.pytest.org/en/latest/example/parametrize.html#set-marks-or-test-id-for-individual-parametrized-test) for more information.